Thrissur Assembly constituency

 Thrissur is one of the 140 state legislative assembly constituencies in Kerala.
 It is also one of the seven state legislative assembly constituencies included in Thrissur Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is P. Balachandran of CPI.
+As of the 2026 Assembly elections, the current MLA is Rajan Pallan of INC.

 Local self-governed segments

 Thrissur Assembly constituency is composed of the following 41 wards of the Thrissur Municipal Corporation: